 Systematic, free, honest, and frequent communication among grantee and delegate personnel is essential to smooth performance of the Head Start program, especially with offices located at such great distances from each other.

 - Federal regulations, policies, instructions, and information memoranda are sent directly by ACF to each delegate agency, and to the grantee.
-Each of these will be reviewed at the monthly directors' conference call, with opportunities for delegate directors to ask questions.
 Related policy or procedural changes will be made by the grantee, if necessary.
 Implementation will be the responsibility of each director.

 - Changes, additions, or information related to a particular service area will be disseminated to delegate directors and coordinators by the grantee managers, by memos, e-mails, phone calls, the newsletter, or during site visits.

 - Once information has been disseminated by any of the above means, individual delegate staff members are responsible for seeking further technical assistance needed and for prompt execution without reminders or repetitions.